 Cecilia and Rin, being national representatives and possessing custom 3rd generation IS suits, are touted as being the most powerful pilots in the school.
 Cue them getting curbstomped by both Yamada-sensei and Laura in separate occassions, with both fights even being a two-on-one.

 Ichika is frequently beaten to demonstrate how serious a new threat is.

 Tatenashi suffers from this in episode 9 of season 2, after having been shown largely effortlessly delivering one Curb-Stomp Battle after another in earlier episodes.

 Madoka gets hit with this when her suit is destroyed in episode 10.

 Remember how tough Autumn was in episode 4?
 She's not so tough against Houki & Cecilia in the season finale.
 Especially since they weren't even paying attention to her for most of the fight.

-In Volume 8, a U.S. Navy SEAL team is effortlessly repelled by Tatenashi's Mysterious Lady.
+During the World Purge incident, a U.S. Navy SEAL team is effortlessly repelled by Tatenashi's Mysterious Lady.